Key Questions to Ask When Performing Due Diligence on an EB-5 Regional Center

-EB-5 regional centers are designated by United States Citizenship and Immigration Services (USCIS).
-To check whether the entity is approved by USCIS, an EB-5 investor should request copies of the regional center’s official USCIS designation letter and its most recent I-924A annual filing receipt.
+EB-5 regional centers are designated by the United States Citizenship and Immigration Services (USCIS).
+To check whether the entity is approved by the USCIS, an EB-5 investor should request copies of the regional center’s official USCIS designation letter and its most recent I-924A annual filing receipt.
 In addition to these vital documents, an investor should visit the regional center’s website and check public records.
-EB-5 investors should not invest in a project sponsored by a regional center that is still awaiting USCIS approval as this will result in their I-526 Petition being denied.
+EB-5 investors should not invest in a project sponsored by a regional center that is still awaiting USCIS approval as this will result in their I-526 petition being denied.

 An EB-5 investor should consider how long the business in question has held USCIS designation as a regional center and the number of projects it has successfully structured since receiving that designation.
 One of the key considerations here is whether the regional center has actively been sponsoring EB-5 projects.
 Before investing in a project, an EB-5 investor should always check to ensure the regional center has maintained its designation by filing its annual I-924A.